hongrui16/AdcSR/README.md

 <sup>*</sup> Equal Contribution. <sup>†</sup> Corresponding Authors.

-:star: If AdcSR is helpful to you, please help star this repo.
+:star: If AdcSR is helpful to you, please star this repo.
 Thanks! :hugs:

 ## Overview